-- (a) (in relation to a contract) (in accordance with article 61(3) of the Regulated Activities Order) a contract which, at the time it was entered into, meets the following conditions: - (i) a lender provides credit to an individual or to trustees (the 'borrower'); and - (ii) the obligation of the borrower to repay is secured by a first legal mortgage on land (other than timeshare accommodation) in the United Kingdom, at least 40% of which is used, or is intended to be used, as or in connection with a dwelling by the borrower or (in the case of credit provided to trustees) by an individual who is a beneficiary of the trust, or by a person who is in relation to the borrower or (in the case of credit provided to trustees) a beneficiary of the trust: - (A) that person's spouse; or
+- (a) (in relation to a contract) (in accordance with article 61(3) of the Regulated Activities Order) a contract which, at the time it was entered into, meets the following conditions: - (i) a lender provides credit to an individual or to trustees (the 'borrower'); and - (ii) the obligation of the borrower to repay is secured by a mortgage on land in the EEA, at least 40% of which is used, or is intended to be used, as or in connection with a dwelling or (in the case of credit provided to trustees), as or in connection with a dwelling by a related person. - (b) (in relation to a specified investment) the investment, specified in article 88 of the Regulated Activities Order, which is rights under a regulated mortgage contract in (a).